theaminuli/ai-summarizer/readme.txt

 1. Download the plugin zip file
 2. Upload the plugin files to the `/wp-content/plugins/ai-summarizer-button` directory
 3. Activate the plugin through the 'Plugins' screen in WordPress
-4. Start using the AI Summarizer Button block in your posts and pages
+4. Start using the AI Summary Button block in your posts and pages

 == Frequently Asked Questions ==